DanielSarf/Training-an-SLM/README.md

 For any further inquiries or detailed descriptions of script functionalities, please refer to the provided documentation or reach out to me.

 [^1]: Refer to the dataset sources for detailed information.
-You can find commented out linked to them in 'create_first_training_data.py'.
+You can find commented out links to them in 'create_first_training_data.py'.